 - How did your experience compare to your expectations?

-- How useful was this article, on a scale 1-5?
+- How useful was this article, on a scale from 1 to 5?

 - How would you rate the product selection in this category?